Enhancing quality and speed in database-free neural network reconstructions of undersampled MRI with SCAMPI: Methods

 \subsubsection{Multicoil data}

-Reconstruction performance of the suggested design was evaluated on an axial T2-weighted image from the FastMRI brain dataset \cite{Zbontar.21.11.2018} (file name \texttt{file\textunderscore brain\textunderscore AXT2\textunderscore 201\textunderscore 2010066}).
+To deduce the hyperparameter settings for multicoil-reconstruction reported in Tab.~\ref{tab:hyperparams}, the reconstruction performance was evaluated on an arbitrarily chosen, axial T2-weighted image from the fastMRI brain dataset (file name \texttt{file\textunderscore brain\textunderscore AXT2\textunderscore 209\textunderscore 6001331}).
 One bottom slice from the fully sampled multi-slice dataset was taken as the ground truth (GT) and retrospectively undersampled.
 To save memory, the field of view was cropped to $396^2$ pixels.
 For Cartesian undersampling, we pseudo-randomly selected readout lines from a Gaussian probability density distribution with maximum in \mbox{k-space} center.
 The sampling algorithm was designed to assure that the central $18$ lines were always sampled.
-The used sampling patterns are sketched in \figref{fig:GT_and_zerofill}~A. The GT and zero-filling reconstructions for all reported acceleration rates $R$ are shown in \figref{fig:GT_and_zerofill}~B.

 Multicoil (${n_c = 12}$) reconstruction performance was assessed for ${R=3, 5, 8}$.
-The robustness of our results was investigated on a subset of $200$ measurements, selected randomly from the FastMRI brain dataset (validation set).
+The robustness of our results was then investigated on a subset of $200$ different samples, selected randomly from the FastMRI brain dataset (validation set).
 Different MRI contrast modalities (FLAIR, T1, T2) were present in the subset.
+The number of receiver coils varied between ${n_c=4}$ and ${n_c=20}$.
 From each multi-slice dataset, the lowest slice was selected and cropped to shape $N^2$, where ${N=\min(N_x, N_y)}$ and $N_{x,y}$ is the number of pixels in the two spatial dimensions.
 For each sample, a new undersampling pattern was randomly generated.
-Reconstruction was performed as outlined for the single sample described above, and error metrics of PICS and SCAMPI reconstructions were compared.
+Reconstruction was performed as outlined for the single sample described above, and error metrics of SCAMPI and baseline reconstructions were compared.